Victoria’s Secret Angel Sara Sampaio on 5-Minute Runs, Pancakes, and Anxiety

 Otherwise while traveling, I try to connect to my family and my friends.
 Modeling can be a bit of a lonely profession because you’re usually traveling by yourself.
 Even though you work with a lot of people during the day, you’re usually just meeting them.
 Most of the time you’re not working with best friends or people you normally see every day.

 I have to text my mom every time I land.
-I once didn’t in the beginning of my career and she yelled at me and I’m like, Mom chill.
+I once didn’t in the beginning of my career and she yelled at me and I’m like, Mom, chill.
 And she’s like, “No, you have to text me!”
 So now every time I land, I either already have a text from her like, “Did you land?” or I’ll text “Just landed! and everything is fine!”
 It’s kind of cute.

 My wellness struggle: I’m a very stressed and anxious person — that’s been the hardest for me to deal with.
 If I’m tired and I’ve been traveling to five countries in a row, it takes a toll on me and I get very worked up, especially if I am not sleeping.
 When you feel that way, it just goes everywhere, you know?
 Your skin starts breaking out, you don’t feel good inside and it shows everywhere.